factorhouse/slipway/README.md

 Ubiquitous in the enterprise Java world, Jetty has many eyes raising issues and driving improvement.

-More than a simple web server, Jetty is battle-tested, performant, and feature rich.
+Jetty is a great choice of web-server for a general purpose web-application.

 ## Why Slipway?